fuxingloh/spring-cloud-gateway-exploration/gateway-reddison/README.md

 5. `Mono.zip` to wrap both connection, so they get pulled together.
 6. First connection write to `super.writeWith`
 7. Second connection write to redis client.

+## Cache Hit Filter

+1. Same order as NettyWriteResponseFilter
+2. Defer and get Buffer from exchange.
+3. Write buffer to response

 ## Hypothesis and Conclusion